juntao/arenztopia/content/news/Issue 35.md

 Olb City Announcer: Could you tell us a little bit about your life in Japan?

-Akio Benjiro: Well, my home was about thirty minutes of Tokyo.
+Akio Benjiro: Well, my home was about thirty minutes outside of Tokyo.
 It had a beautiful view of Mount Fuji.
 It inspired some of my decoration for my food.
 Every Sunday, I would drive to Tokyo and come home with many foods.
 I studied these foods and wrote down notes about what I liked and what I did not like while preparing them.
 I added many of my own ideas.
 After a while I wanted to start my own restaraunt.
 But my wife was on a vacation to Arenztopia at the time, so I traveled here to care for her.
 My wife got better and by then I had fallen in love with Arenztopia.
 We decided to stay.
 I still had a dream to start a restaraunt, so I bought a historic two-story building here in Olb City where me and my wife lived in a small apartment on top, and ran a restaraunt below.
 My restaraunt started becoming more popular and I even got a proposal from the Sanson Tower.

 OCA: Wow!
 What a great story.
 Could you tell us about your deal with the Sanson Tower?

 AB: Sure!
-The owner of the Sanson Tower, Mr. Dryheser, is a wonderful person.
+The owner of the Sanson Tower, Mr. Dryhesser, is a wonderful person.
 He offered me 200 million Arenzos to let Akio's Sushi open another location in a prime spot at the Monsai Shopping Center, located inside the Sanson Tower.

-OCA:
+OCA: So can you tell us a little bit about your food?

-AB:
+AB: Yes, of course!
+All of my recipes are top-secret, because I have seen great sushi chefs ruined by copycats.
+We serve all kinds of delicious Japanese food, including ramen, sushi, sashimi, nigiri, and many other things besides.
+We use extremely authentic methods that my mom used when I was growing up in the 1960s.

-OCA: Well, that looks like all the questions that we have for you today, and thanks for coming!
+OCA: That's really cool!
+That also looks like all the questions that we have for you today, so thanks for coming!

 AB: Thank you for inviting me!
 I hope you have a good day!